 - And many other ways to provide small chunks of information for others to embed on their web pages

-See examples of EPA Widgets.
+See other examples of EPA Widgets.

 Things to consider before creating a widget